A combination technique for optimal control problems constrained by random PDEs: Problem setting

-In several applications the interest lies in computing some quantity of interest of the random solution $y(\zetab)$, which we denote by $F:L_{\rho}^p(\Gamma;V)\rightarrow L_{\rho}^q(\Gamma;\mathbb{R})$, for some $q\geq 1$.
-The goal is to optimally control the system, by minimizing the expected value of the quantity of interest, through an external control $u$ which belongs to a Hilbert space $U$.
+In several applications the interest lies in computing some convex and Fr\'echet differentiable quantity of interest of the random solution $y(\zetab)$, which we denote by $F:L_{\rho}^p(\Gamma;V)\rightarrow L_{\rho}^q(\Gamma;\mathbb{R})$, for some $q\geq 1$.
+The goal is to optimally control the system, by minimizing the expected value of the quantity of interest, through an external control $u\in U$.
 An additional penalization on the energy of the control $u$ can be added.
 In mathematical terms, this translates into the optimal control problem constrained by the random PDE